futureversecom/sylo-ethereum-contracts/docs/overview.md

 The scan function does this using the following steps:

-- Compute the hash of the peer ID, concatenated with the current epoch number and the peer’s on-chain channel number.
+- Compute the hash of the peer ID of the recipient, concatenated with the current epoch number and the peer’s on-chain channel number.
   This hash can be mapped to a pseudo-random number between 0 and 1.
 It is unique to each peer, and changes each epoch.
 - Multiply the total amount of stake in the stake tree by this random number, to produce a number between 0 and total_staked.
 - Binary search the stake directory to find which node is associated with the